2015-2016 CISD Calendar Information

 How does the state testing schedule impact the school calendar?

 Testing schedules that are set at the state level impact where vacation days can be located.
 Since most state testing dates are scheduled for the spring months, the instructional time available during the spring semester is reduced unless additional days are added to the second semester.
-New End of Course exams for high school students will add additional days to the testing schedule.
-At this point, the TEA has released a tentative testing calendar for the 2014-15 school year, so there is a chance the calendar will need to be amended.
+At this point, the TEA has released a tentative testing calendar for the 2015-16 school year, so there is a chance the calendar will need to be amended.

 What are professional development days for teachers?